alexearnshaw/making-it-pretty/posts/2020-06-29-jamstack-conf-virtual-may-2020.md

 All in all it was a really cool virtual conference and I really enjoyed it.
-I won't hesitate to attend another virtual conference.
+I won't hesitate to attend another virtual conference 👏